rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  it's the right hand, it's the left side of the brain.
 *  So now I've got ground truth
 *  as to where your hand representation is
-*  on your motor cortex.
-*  So I'm going to put you back in my brain scanner
+*  on your motor cortex in my brain scanner.
-*  and then I'm going to put you back in the brain scanner,
+*  And then I'm going to put you back in the brain scanner,
 *  let you go into sleep, let you start dreaming.
 *  Then you give me three left flicks.
 *  Good, this person has now become lucid.
 *  And now he's doing four rightward flicks,
-*  which means he's clasping his right hand over and over again.
+*  which means he's clasping his right hand
+*  over and over again.
 *  And then he gives me four leftward flicks,
 *  which means he switched over.
+*  He's now using his left hand in his dream.
 *  By the way, I'm looking at the participant
 *  inside of the brain scanner through the glass.
 *  And of course, they're not moving their hand.
 *  Why?
-Because they're paralyzed.
+*  Because they're paralyzed.
-*  But in the dream, they are claiming,
+*  But in the dream, they are claiming
 *  based on their eye movements, that they are moving their hands.
 *  We bring them back out of the brain scanner
 *  and we analyze their brain scans during the period
 *  when they said, I'm moving my right hand,
 *  I'm moving my left hand.
 *  What did we see?
-*  Sure enough, we saw the same, we being the royal we,
+*  Sure enough, we saw the same, we being the royal way,
 *  it's a great study by a German group.
 *  Sure enough, you see exactly the same pattern.
 *  It was scientific ground truth evidence